KASTEL-SCBS/PCM2Java4Key/README.md

 See also [PCM2Prolog](https://github.com/KASTEL-SCBS/PCM2Prolog) for analysing the confidentiality of data flows in architecture models using a superset of the confidentiality specification for verification.

-## Development
+## Installation
-Currently, the only way to install PCM2Java4KeY is to compile its Eclipse plug-ins in the same way as if you would change or extend the implementation (an Eclipse-update site will follow).
-The set up involves three steps in which you prepare an Eclipse IDE, import the plug-in code, and run a new Eclipse that has the plug-ins installed.
-### Prepare Development Eclipse
-If you already have set up an Eclipse for [PCM2Prolog](https://github.com/KASTEL-SCBS/PCM2JProlog), then you can directly reuse and skip the following preparation, but we recommend to create a new empty workspace for PCM2Java4KeY.
+* Even if you already have an Eclipse you should always download a new Eclipse for PCM2Java4KeY (in order not to mix up versions).
-* Download and run a clean [**Neon2** Release of the **Eclipse** IDE for Java and **DSL Developers*](https://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/neon2).
+* Download and run a clean [**Oxygen** Release of the **Eclipse** IDE for Java and **DSL Developers*](https://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/oxygen).
 Do not use another Eclipse Package, i.e. also not the one for Java developers.
-* Install Eclipse **OCL 6.0.1** using the Eclipse Marketplace
-  * Help - Eclipse Marketplace ... - Search for "OCL"
-* Install **Palladio 4.0** from the [Palladio Simulator nightly builds site](https://sdqweb.ipd.kit.edu/eclipse/palladiosimulator/nightly/)
-  * Help - Install New Software...- Add...
-  * Select at least **all "Palladio Bench Core Features"** and the **"MDSD Profiles"** feature of the "Palladio Supporting Features" category
-* Install EMF Profiles from the [update site](http://www.modelversioning.org/emf-profiles-updatesite/)
+* Install the PCM2Java4KeY plug-ins from the [nightly update site](https://kastel-scbs.github.io/updatesite/nightly/pcm2java4key)
-  * Help - Install New Software... - Add...
+** In Eclipse: Help - Install New Software... - Add...
-  * (This step is necessary because the feature "MDSD Profiles" of Palladio only depends on those features of EMF Profiles that are necessary to use existing and pre-installed profiles but not the features that are needed to create, modify and use new profiles.)

-### Clone Repository and Import Projects
-* Clone the [PCM2Java4KeY repository](https://github.com/KASTEL-SCBS/PCM2Java4Key) **and its submodules** and import all Eclipse plug-in projects (aka bundles) in it into your workspace
-  * both can be done at once in Eclipse
-    * right-click in the Package Explorer - Import - Git - Projects from Git - Clone URI
+## Usage
+### Run Eclipse
-    * make sure you check the box "Clone submodules" in the wizard
+* Run the Eclipse with the PCM2Java4KeY plug-ins installed in the previous step
-    * as you do not need to import the feature projects you can either set the scope of the wizard to the folder "bundles" in the "Working Tree" or you deselect these projects from the list (but importing the feature projects too will not do any harm)

-### Run new Eclipse with Confidentiality Specification and Code Generation Support
-* Run Palladio with the possibility to specifcy confidentiality to generate Java code with JML proof obligations for KeY
-  * run a new "Eclipse Application" that is started from the Eclipse in which you checked out all plug-in projects as specified above
-  * this can be done e.g. by creating a new debug configuration for an "Eclipse Application" with default settings).
-    * Run - Debug Configurations - Eclipse Configuration - right click - New
 * Create or modify a new or existing Palladio model in the workspace of the new Eclipse
   * e.g. import an existing project ("Import - Existing Projects into Workspace")
   * e.g. clone and import an example from the [Examples Repository](https://github.com/KASTEL-SCBS/Examples4SCBS)